mattstyles/raid/packages/create-raid-app/readme.md

 There is no formal configuration for `create-raid-app` and it wants to remain as easy to use as possible, this leaves forking as the simplest solution to creating a different base scaffold process or adding additional commands that may be unique to your application, structure and preferences.

-As the `create-raid-app` global defers to any local version if you install a specific fork in to your `node_modules` then `create-raid-app` will continue to work as you need.
+As the `create-raid-app` global (or using via `npx`) defers to any local version if you install a specific fork in to your `node_modules` then `create-raid-app` will continue to work as you need.

 See the existing `create-raid-app` structure for examples of how to create your own commands and templates.

 ## Contributing

 Pull requests are always welcome, the project uses the [standard](http://standardjs.com) code style.
-Please run `npm test` to ensure all tests are passing and add tests for any new features or updates.
+Please run `yarn test` to ensure all tests are passing and add tests for any new features or updates.

 For bugs and feature requests, [please create an issue](https://github.com/mattstyles/raid/issues).